Top 10 Phlebotomy Schools & Training Programs in America

 The training courses for phlebotomy also require students to take part in a clinical rotation during daytime hours.
 Students must sign up for and find transportation to these clinical sessions on their own, which can be a great learning tool for later finding a job in the phlebotomy field.

 Goodwin College is located in East Hartford, Connecticut.
 They offer a variety of different healthcare and phlebotomy courses, from CPR to Advanced Phlebotomy Skills.
 Students must complete the Principles and Practices of Phlebotomy, and Advanced Phlebotomy Skills before requesting a phlebotomy internship.
-These internships provide hands-on experience, as students are able to work directly in the medical field under direct supervision.
+These internships provide hands-on experience, as students can work directly in the medical field under direct supervision.

-Though the internships offered at Goodwin require pre-requisite courses, they are required in order to complete phlebotomy training from the school’s program.
+Though the internships offered at Goodwin require pre-requisite courses, they are required to complete phlebotomy training from the school’s program.
 General education requirements must also be met.

 Ferris State University